Kronborg – the castle and home of Hamlet

 On the northeastern tip of Zealand at the narrowest point of the Øresund, you’ll find Kronborg Castle.
 The impressive building used to be the headquar...

 Download a selection of pictures related to Elsinore.
-Press photos - Hamlet experiences in Elsinore.
+Press photos - social, casual and fine dining.
 The photographer must be credited.